jul/BAD-ASS/source/BAD.rst

 Standalone
 ----------

 You need no web server.
-You need an ORM that will be included
+You need an ORM that will be included.